Vietnam.vn - Nền tảng quảng bá Việt Nam

 Universities explain that they will no longer consider high school transcripts for admission from 2025.
 (Illustration photo)

-Mr. Nguyen Ngoc Trung, Vice Principal of Ho Chi Minh City University of Education, said: "With the new program, each student will choose and have a transcript score in different combinations, so this method of admission is no longer suitable.
+Mr. Nguyen Ngoc Trung, Vice Principal of Ho Chi Minh City University of Education, said: "With the new program, each student will choose and have a transcript score in different combinations, so this admission method is no longer suitable.
 In 2025, in the orientation of using specialized competency assessment exams to become the main method, the school will organize this exam as an independent exam."

 This is done with the common view of ensuring fairness, transparency, creating favorable conditions for candidates and ensuring improved input quality, meeting the requirements of the modern labor market.